pivovarit/parallel-collectors/README.md

 ## Basic API

+In order to ensure the highest compatibility, the library relies on a native `Collector` mechanism used by Java Stream API.

-The main (and the only) entrypoint to the library is the `com.pivovarit.collectors.ParallelCollectors` class which mimics the semantics of `java.util.stream.Collectors` and provides collectors:
+The only entrypoint to the library is the `com.pivovarit.collectors.ParallelCollectors` class which mimics the semantics of `java.util.stream.Collectors` and provides collectors like:

 - `inParallelToList(Executor executor)`
 - `inParallelToList(Executor executor, int parallelism)`